VovaParamonov/enlearning_2.0/README.md

  * to create self tests
  * to look statistic of last test

- Application has desktop and mobile versions
+ Application has desktop and mobile versions.